 What Tools Will I Need to Run a Content Audit?

-There are several free tools that will be indispensable to you when you decide to run a content audit before you merge multiple websites into one.
+There are several tools that will be indispensable to you when you decide to run a content audit before you merge multiple websites into one.

 Screaming Frog: A desktop application that crawls a websites’ links, images, CSS, meta content and response codes from an SEO perspective.
 It basically tells you what a search engine spider would see when it crawls a website.

 This allows you to quickly analyze, audit and review a site from an onsite SEO perspective, which would be very costly or time-consuming otherwise.
 However, ScreamingFrog may not access the content in the deepest, darkest recess of your website (or pages that are blocked from crawl).

 DeepCrawl: A paid tool, DeepCrawl gives you a much more thorough accounting of your website’s structure than a traditional tool like Screaming Frog can provide, and I’d highly recommend it for a project like this.
 DeepCrawl will find every page on your site, count backlinks, and provide a “score” for the page’s importance.

 AHREFS: Ahrefs, a paid tool, boasts the largest live backlink index in the industry.
 This is the best source for finding the content on sites that are attracting links.
 You can sign up for a seven day free trial, which could be enough to get all the info you need if you play your cards right.

 Google Analytics: Analysis of your website’s traffic.
 If you don’t have this established on your website already, you won’t have any historic information.
 Regardless, make sure this is set up on your new website immediately.